 The creature had crawled into the middle of the open space where the three Genin were standing.
 To Sakura's incredible surprise, Kabuto stooped down until she was staring it in the face.
 The reptile shook and Sakura thought it was going to bite the teen straight in the face, but it did something even more horrifying – it dislocated its jaw and spat up what looked like a scroll.
 Afterwards, it disappeared in a puff of smoke.

 'It's a summoned animal,' Sakura realized.
 Why would it be here?
 Who had summoned it?
 Most importantly, why would Kabuto know about it?
 Then Sakura realized what was going on; it had been looking for Kabuto specifically.

-The bespeckled Genin unrolled the scroll for his teammates to see.
-"We are to fail the next Chunin exams.
-Yes, again."
+The genin unrolled the scroll for his teammates to see.
+"We are to fail the next Chunin Exams."
 His voice was light, not tense at all.
-"We have a mission as well: obtain a new copy of ANBU's bingo book.
-That's all."
+"We have a new mission as well.
+We will have to obtain a new copy of ANBU's bingo book."

-Sakura had no idea about the Chunin exams, or why failing them was important, but she did know the bingo book.
-It was only available to Chunin and up and it contained information on all criminals and high-ranking shinobi from neighboring villages.
-It was something that Genin shouldn't have access to.
+Sakura had no idea about the exams, or why failing them was important, but she did know the bingo book.
+It was only available to chunin and up and it contained information on all criminals and high-ranking shinobi from neighboring villages.
+It was something that genin shouldn't have access to.
 A thousand explanations raced through Sakura's mind at that moment, but one stood out above all others.

 The girl had to fight hard to control her breathing.
 This was serious.
 The village would have to know about this!
-Even though it was just one Genin team, they could cause problems if no one knew.
 Sakura knew exactly what procedures to follow since they were all covered in class.
 All she had to do is go and get her teacher.
 That's it.
 Simple.

 Sakura's heart nearly jumped out of her throat as she broke into a run.
 They would have heard that and now they would be coming for her.
 If she hurried, she could make it to Iruka.
 He could fix things, he could catch them.
 He could-